 - Home Price: $257,800 median purchase price; $1,106 median monthly rent

-Singles will love living in Austin!
-This vibrant Texas city has a hot job market, reasonable housing costs, an amazing food scene, and an eclectic city motto—”Keep Austin Weird.”
-Plus, ATX is the Live Music Capital of the World, making it a great place to attend major musical festivals and catch live music every night of the week.
-If you’re looking for a fun place to mingle with other singles, Austin may just be the place for you!
+Singles love living in Austin!
+This vibrant Texas city has a hot job market, active LGBTQ community with fun events, and an alluring vibe.
+Plus, ATX is the Live Music Capital of the World, making it a great place to attend major music festivals and catch live shows every night of the week.
+If you’re looking for a fun place to mingle with other singles, Austin may be the place for you!

 Things to Do in Austin

-Go for a jog, walk the dog, or ride your bike along the ten-mile Ann & Roy Butler Hike-and-Bike Trail.
-Visit the Blanton Museum of Art at the University of Texas at Austin to see everything from South American paintings to Asian pottery.
-Cheer on the Texas Longhorns at Royal Memorial Stadium on Football Saturdays in the fall.
+Go for a jog, walk the dog, or ride your bike along the ten-mile Ann and Roy Butler Hike-and-Bike Trail.
+Experience everything from Latin American paintings to Greek pottery while visiting the Blanton Museum of Art at the University of Texas at Austin.
+Cheer on the Texas Longhorns (D-1) at DKR Texas Memorial Stadium on football Saturdays in the fall.
 Get tickets to some of Austin’s largest festivals like SXSW or Austin City Limits.
 Catch a live comedy show at Fallout Theater or test your own comedy skills at an improv class.
-Listen to live music at Continental Club, one of Austin’s oldest music venues.
-Eat and drink down in the Rainey Street District—Austin’s street that never sleeps—and be sure to make a stop at shipping container-designed bar Container Bar.
-Experience Texas-style BBQ at Cooper’s Old Time Pit Bar-B-Que, where you can try the Pork Ribs and Blackberry Cobbler.
-Order an artisanal cocktail like the Drunken Monk at chic lounge Eberly.
-Or head to Drink.Well., a gastropub serving crazy cocktails and dishes like the Thai Iced Tiki and Kimchi Reuben.
+Listen to live music at one of Austin’s oldest music venues The Continental Club.
+Visit the Rainey Street District—Austin’s street that never sleeps—and be sure to make a stop for hand-made pies like Prosciutto & Goat Cheese or The Theresa at Salvation Pizza Kitchen & Bar.
+Grab a crazy cocktail like the Coat and Tails with dishes like Spicy Thai Jam Pei Mussels at DrinkWell.
+Order an artisanal cocktail such as a White Rabbit or Nitro Espresso Martini at chic Eberly.
+Or experience Texas-style BBQ at Cooper’s Old Time Pit Bar-B-Que, where you can try the Brisket, Pork Chops, and more.

 - Population: 658,279